 - 1. Diagnostic evaluations and psychological testing. - 2.
-Psychotherapy and psychiatric services. - 3.
-Intensive outpatient programs, including day treatment and partial programs, which may include multiple services/modalities and lodging, delivered in an outpatient setting (up to 19 hours per week). - 4.
-Relationship and family therapy if there is a clinical diagnosis. - 5.
-Treatment of serious or persistent disorders. - 6.
-Diagnostic evaluation for attention deficit hyperactivity disorder (ADHD) or autism spectrum disorders.
+Psychotherapy and psychiatric services.

+- 3. Intensive outpatient programs, including day treatment and partial programs, which may include multiple services/modalities and lodging, delivered in an outpatient setting (up to 19 hours per week). - 4.
+Intensive behavioral and developmental therapy for the treatment of autism spectrum disorder when provided in accordance with an individualized treatment plan prescribed by the member's treating physician or mental health professional. - 5.
+Relationship and family therapy if there is a clinical diagnosis. - 6.
+Treatment of serious or persistent disorders. - 7.
+Diagnostic evaluation for attention deficit hyperactivity disorder (ADHD) or autism spectrum disorder.